RaddusX/rimworld.demons/README.md

 - Psyfocus currently isn't gained when using the vanilla Lovin' feature.
 I plan on adding support for this in the future.

 # Incompatibilities
-- Humanoid Alien Races: It's a minor incompatibility I recently noticed.
+- Humanoid Alien Races (HAR): It's a minor incompatibility I recently noticed.
 When polymorphing into human form, the red skin color isn't removed.
-I'm not sure why this happens as I was already removing the gene that gives this skin color from the xenotype, because it caused an issue with the wings not changing if I didn't do that.
-However, if you're using Biotech you probably aren't using this mod.
-I happened to notice it because I was recently testing out a mod that used HAR and it happened to be in my load order at the time.
+I'm suprised this happens as the gene that gives this skin color is actually removed when changing to human form.
+However, if you're using Biotech, you probably aren't using this mod.
+I happened to notice it because I was recently trying out a mod that used HAR.

 # RJW Compatibility
 - The Sex meditation focus from this mod is used, so that psyfocus can be regained through sex.